Solar Pool Heater

 Heating your pool with conventional methods such as propane or electricity can be costly.
 Maintenance and fuel costs continue well after installation.

-Energy.gov states that the payback on pool heater costs of a $3,000 – $4,000 system is 1.5 – 7 years, depending on fuel costs, system size, etc. If you choose to order or build your system, it is probably going to be much less.
+Energy.gov states that the payback on pool heater costs of a $3,000 – $4,000 system is 1.5 – 7 years, depending on fuel costs, system size, etc. It will probably be much less if you order or build your system.

 What are the requirements for a Solar Pool Heater?